TheLogicMaster/jewelthief/README.md

 ## Permissions

 Your privacy is really important to me.
 The only permission that this app requires is internet access (android.permission.INTERNET).
 This is needed for the highscore list to function.

+## Building
+To build for PC or Switch, the `crypt` directory needs to be sourced from an APK of the game and placed into the `assets` directory.

 ## License